marcoszanre/obfuscation-bot-typescript/README.md

 ## Demo screenshots

-1. User interaction with web channel (right) and can escalate questions, which are sent to the experts channel in Teams:
+1. User interaction with web channel (left), that can escalate questions, which are sent to the experts channel in Teams:

 ![architecture overview](https://github.com/marcoszanre/obfuscation-bot-typescript/blob/master/demo-1.png/)